Meet Reverend Burk

 Many people with a passion for history can point to the one moment that first sparked their interest — an encounter with the past that somehow became extraordinary.
 Reverend Burk spent his dynamic career giving back to his favorite after-school activity: collecting artifacts as memorable clues to how the past is continually intertwined, so that a wider audience might continue the conversation by making discoveries of their own.

-Author Hannah Boettcher is the Lois F. McNeil Fellow in American Material Culture at Winterthur Museum, Garden, and Library.
+Hannah Boettcher was the Lois F. McNeil Fellow in American Material Culture at Winterthur Museum, Garden, and Library at the time of this writing.